rodorad/platform-wiki-notes/Platform-Deployment-Procedure:-bosh-deployment.md

     $ uaac client update cf \
       --scope cloud_controller.admin,cloud_controller.read,cloud_controller.write,doppler.firehose,openid,password.write,scim.read,scim.write,console.admin
 ```

+NOTE:_**When ever possible we should avoid user side compilation.
+The first time setup of a development environment is quite laborous and should be avoided by customers when ever possible.**_
 ## Push apps and services
 Follow the instructions in [Platform Parent](https://github.com/trustedanalytics/platform-parent) readme.

+NOTE: _**This part of the installation was ignored and instead of compiling packages they were downloaded from nexus directly.
+This breaks The entire installation instructions from here on down**_

+NOTE: _**smtp service was missing the  port_ssl configurations**_

+NOTE: _**The user_management service needed to have it's timeout increased to 180 seconds to accomodate the slowness of openstack.**_

 Next, clone two repos:
 ```bash